rachel-mclean/dig333-final-project/README.md

 * I rigged the lock using a sewing needle and a wire.
 The inside mechanics consisted of a yellow wire with protective plastic coating, in the shape of a loop.
 When locked, the sewing needle sits inside the loop and prevents the hinged door from opening.
 When the lock is unlocked, the Servo turns about 90 degrees and the needle slides out of the loop, allowing the door to open and your computer to be removed.
 * <img src = "https://user-images.githubusercontent.com/59896196/166852966-e2647870-12a0-403d-bbae-aa355c347371.jpg" width="350" height="500">
 * <img src = "https://user-images.githubusercontent.com/59896196/166853238-099957fc-6bec-4fb2-8602-33abe42901cb.jpg" width="400" height="550">
+* Next, I tested a secret knock with the lock to make sure it worked.
+[Video of the secret knock with the lock here.](https://drive.google.com/file/d/1JxasYOTA9yxNGOqvPCbQ6JIbaI-sD3M1/view?usp=sharing)